umee-network/umee/docs/architecture/ADR-005-liquidation.md

 When a `MsgLiquidate` causes liquidation to occur, the liquidator receives collateral equal to (100% + `RewardDenom.LiquidationIncentive`) of the repaid value worth of collateral.

-For example, if the liquidation incentive for `uatom` is `0.15`, then the liquidator receives `u/uatom` collateral worth 115% of the borrowed base assets they repaid.
+For example, if the liquidation incentive for `atom` is `0.15`, then the liquidator receives `u/atom` collateral worth 115% of the borrowed base assets they repaid.
 The denom of the base assets does not affect this calculation.

 ### Calculating Liquidation Amounts